AAAS-STPF-R-AG/gerrymandering/README.md

 The goal of this project is to create functionality in R to input a set of district boundaries and output metrics about them.

+### Restrictions on Districts

+What requirements does a district have to meet in Virginia to qualify as a valid district?
+School board level, State House, State Senate, US House of Reps, etc.

 ### Collecting metrics

 There are lots of metrics to evaluate district boundaries, from statistical, demographic, or purely mathematical perspective.
 Our first goal of this project is to collect those metrics here.